-On this page, outlined is a high-level overview of what businesses have done, what procedures are in place, and what you the visitor can do to take precautions to ensure the health and safety of everyone.
+On this page, outlined is a high-level overview of what businesses have done, what procedures are in place, and what you can do to take precautions to ensure the health and safety of everyone.

 All businesses in BC had to develop a COVID-19 safety plan, following the guidance of WorkSafeBC.
 Steps within this document include: accessing all of the risk areas, such as high contact areas, and outlining what measures were put in place to reduce the risks.
 Some of the measures include: the elimination of unnecessary touch-points, implementing barriers, reducing occupancy capacity, increased cleaning procedures, and putting up additional signage encouraging 2 meters (6 feet) distances are met.
 As well, everyone indoors must wear a mask and groups of no more than 6 people can be together, this includes restaurant bookings, guided tours, and wine tastings.

 Many businesses also offer: